softprops/porteurbars/README.md

 Finally porteurbars will apply that data to the handlebars templates and write all files to the target path.

-## alternatives
+## Alternatives

 ### [giter8](https://github.com/foundweekends/giter8)

 This project is heavily influenced by giter8. porteurbars aims to solve some of the issues I've experienced with it. giter8 is a jvm-based cli.
+To use it, you first need to install another tool called conscript, which itself requires dependencies on the underlying engine of sbt ( the scala build tool ), and before that you need to install a modern version of java's JRE (not to be confused with JDK!).
+The sum total of this can be hundreds of megabytes you have to download over the internet before your users can get going.

-To install it you need to install another tool called conscript and before that you need to install a jvm. porteurbars comes with a single standalone static binary. giter8 uses a templating language many are not familiar with but can get acclimated to. porteurbars uses handlebars templates in order to be familiar to a larger audience. giter8 templates are just git repositories. porteurbars templates are as well.
+porteurbars comes with a single standalone static binary, weighing in at about, 4M.

+giter8 uses a templating language many are not familiar with, but can get acclimated to, author templates. porteurbars uses [handlebars templates](http://handlebarsjs.com/) for templatging in order to be familiar to a larger audience.

+giter8 templates are just git repositories. porteurbars templates are as well.

+giter8 defines a similar set of conventions.
+You store your templates defaults in a java properties file called default.properties and template source under a mvn-style src/main/g8 directory.

+porteurbars opts to read configuration from the environment and, as such, uses a default.env file. porteurbars ties to steer away from java's mvn conventions for a simpler directory structure, a "template" folder

 ## [yeoman](http://yeoman.io/)

-Yeomon is a similar tool that is more focused on providing a scaffolding for template authors to write node.js modules that serve as generators. porteurbars focuses on having template authors just create handlebars templates.
+Yeomon is a similar tool that is more focused on providing a scaffolding for template authors to write node.js modules that serve as generators to generate project boilerpate.

+porteurbars focuses on a more general audience.
+To author templates, the only required knowledge is handlebars.
 Yeomon requires you to install the node runtime and also setup and account on npm to share your work. porteurbars only requires git repositories.
-For convenience to facilitate sharing it provides convenience for referencing github user repositories.
-Yeomon's focus and/or marketing targets front end web development. porteurbars generalizes the problem of templating any workflow.
+For convenience, to facilitate sharing on github, it provides convenience for referencing github user repositories (porteurbars user/repo).

+Yeomon's focus and/or marketing targets front end web development. porteurbars generalizes the problem of templating away boilerplate for any time of project.

 Doug Tangren (softprops) 2016